-As the holidays draw near, HHS and the Texas Department of Family and Protective Services want to remind Texans about resources available for domestic violence victims and family and friends who want to help.
+As we enter the holiday season, HHS and DFPS want to remind Texans about resources available for victims of domestic violence, persons using domestic violence, and family and friends who want to help.

 “It’s all connected,” Tucker said.
 But she added, people might not know what to say to or how to help victims of domestic violence.

-“You don’t have to wait until you see a black eye to say, ‘I worry about you and your safety,’” Tucker said.
+“You don’t have to wait until you see a black eye or other injuries to say, ‘I worry about you and your safety,’” Tucker said.

-For more information about how to approach someone, visit the 5 Things to Say to a Victim handout (PDF) from the National Center on Domestic and Sexual Violence.
+For more information about how to approach someone, view the Five Things to Say to a Victim handout (PDF) from the National Center on Domestic and Sexual Violence.
 The Texas Family Violence Interagency Collaborative — which includes representatives from HHS, DFPS and the Texas Council on Family Violence — also created a podcast that discusses what to say in more detail.

 The Texas Council on Family Violence offers resources and training for victims and loved ones, as well as those who work with organizations that seek to end family violence.

 If you or somebody you know is a target for a person using domestic violence, remember that shelters and centers remain open.
-You can visit the National Domestic Violence Hotline website, call 800-799-7233 (800-787-3224 for TTY) or text “START” to 88788 to find a local facility for immediate safety and to receive information, counseling and other support.
+The HHSC Family Violence Program works with over 80 centers in Texas who provide shelter and support services to people experiencing family violence.
+The quickest way to find resources in your area is to visit the National Domestic Violence Hotline website, call 800-799-7233 (800-787-3224 for TTY), or text “START” to 88788.

 Learn more by visiting the HHS Family Violence Program webpage.

 Domestic Violence Resources

 - Manifestations of Violence chart (PDF), National Center on Domestic and Sexual Violence